Public share links in dscout Recruit

 To help you keep track of all the public share links in your project, we’ve created a link manager at the project level.
 Researchers can access the link manager using the “Project Link Manager” button on the project page.

 The link manager shows the link title, type, number of views, and expiration date for each public share link in your project.
 Click the “Edit Link” button to edit or delete an individual link.

 Note: The project link manager shows up to 120 public share links.
 If you create more than 120 links in a given project, simply delete any links that are no longer in use to show the most relevant links in the manager.

 Sharing media to Slack

-Sharing media to Slack requires the dscout account owner or an account manager to authorize a Slack workspace on the “Integrations” tab of the Account Management page.
+Sharing media to Slack requires the dscout Account Owner, admin, or researcher to authorize a Slack workspace on the “Integrations” tab of the Account Management page.
 Learn more about the Slack integration for dscout.

 If your dscout account has the Slack integration enabled, you can use public share links to send dscout media directly to public channels in your Slack workspace.